Watch an Introduction Video of SGAT

 Darshan of Sree Guruvayoorappan

-Devotees offer prayers to the presiding deity of the temple.
+Devotees offer prayers to Sree Guruvayoorappan.

 5